 Eventually, the native Sergei Mosin had his rifle adopted.
 However, it would undergo refinement before it was fully adopted and designed.
 What exactly was changed?

 This forced the Russians to pay Leon Nagant for his entire design at the agreed upon price of 200,000 Rubles.
-In Russia, the rifle is known as the Mosin, and Mosin Nagant title was populated largely by the Nagants to attach their name to a military rifle.
+In Russia, the rifle is known as the Mosin, and the Mosin Nagant title was propagated largely by the Nagants, who wanted to attach their name to a military rifle.

 The official designation of the Mosin Nagant is the 3 Line Rifle, Model 1891.
 The term 3 line is used to describe the caliber of the weapon.
 A line was a measurement and represented 1/10 inch, so 3 lines equal 30 caliber.